aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

 - Internal control is a part of daily task

 ## Organization and People-based Security

+- Internal rules: Basic Policy
+- Supervision of consignees
+  - No need provide confidentiality of the consignment
+- Identification of personal information
+  - Backup data should be included
+- Polcies for personal information protection
   - Do regular inventories
-- Internal rules: Basic Policy
-- Supervision of consignees: No need provide confidentiality of the consignment
+  - Formulation of the personal info protection policy is NOT mandatory
+- PMS structure
+  - Audit manager -> PIP manager -> Secretariat
+- Procedures for conducting an information security audit
+  - Doc obatained from a 3rd party outside also should be inclunded in the report
+  - Home address and tel number of temporary shoud NOT be asked
+- Training
+  - Everyone (employees, temporary staff, ...)
+- complaint
   - Information that indetifies the individuals who submitted complaints must be protected
+  - info about the complaint shoud not be disclose